Home > Diabetes Research & News > LATEST NEWS

 airport travel

-Before you go to the airport
+Before you head to the airport

 Check with your healthcare professional or the manufacturer of your medical devices for advice on whether your equipment can safely pass through body scanners or x-ray machines.
 This is particularly important for passengers using insulin pumps or continuous glucose monitors (CGMs).